equinor/radix-platform/public-site/site/guides/external-alias/index.md

 In return you will receive a certificate, this together with the private key from the mydomain.equinor.com.key will be added as secrets to your application.

+You should follow the appropriate procedure on how to handle keys and certificates.

 ## Configure external alias in Radix config

 A new configuration section needs to be added to the `radixconfig.yaml`, for details see the documentation for the [`dnsExternalAlias` setting](../../docs/reference-radix-config/#dnsexternalalias) in the `radixconfig.yaml` file.